-- Notify your dentist or other doctor/surgeon in advance if you are having dental work or other invasive procedures. - You will need to be on antibiotics for the rest of your life preventively for any dental, endoscopy, colonoscopy or dermatology procedure. - It is best not to have any kind of dental procedure for 6 months after your joint replacement.
+- Notify your dentist or other doctor/surgeon in advance if you are having dental work or other invasive procedures such as a colonoscopy or dermatology procedure; as you may need to take preventative antibiotics. - It is best not to have any kind of dental procedure for 6 months after your joint replacement.